00:00 / 00:00

 Ways we can help

 If you would like to learn more about wills and estate planning, we would be pleased to help.
 We can answer your questions about general estate planning and provide additional information on endowments, student awards and the other gift opportunities at UBC.
 We also can help you, your lawyer or notary draft customized wording for your will.
+Click below to download our information brochure which includes some sample will wording.

 Donor stories